prakharchoudhary/sparkify_postgres/README.md

 - __.gitignore__ : gitignore files for python.

-## Database Schema
+## What's the Database like?

-The schema used here is the Star Schema.
+The DB schema used here is the Star Schema.
 It has 1 FACT TABLE (songplays) and 4 DIMENSION TABLES (users, songs, artists and time.)

 The schema of each table is as follows: